Q: What types of molding services do you offer?

-Q: How do I know if injection molding is the right process for my product?
+Q: PlastiCert only does injection molding.
+How do you know if injection molding is the right process for your product?

 Q: Do you design plastic injection parts?